demorfi/trusted/readme.md

 * Manage users and their permissions based on domains
 * Create SSL certficates with private key
 * Intuitive and simple to use GUI based on bootstrap
-* Built with Laravel 4 and passion in Berlin
+* Built on Laravel 4 and passion in Berlin & Munich

+## Security Advice

+Please be advised that the created Root Certificate Authority key file must be protected by all means.
+Choose a strong password and don't store it together with the keyfile.
+Also note that all other key files created by this application are *not* password protected for convenient use in a server environment.

 ## Installation (Vagrant virtual machine)
 ### Pre-Requirements